-- Submit a Medicaid application form in Delaware by mail
+- How to Submit a Medicaid Application Form in Delaware by Mail

-Submit a Medicaid application form in Delaware by mail
+How to Submit a Medicaid Application Form in Delaware by Mail

 It may take a few weeks to process your Medicaid application; you should hear something, whether your Medicaid application is accepted or rejected.
 If you have not heard anything within a month, you may need to follow up on your application.
 You can visit your local Health and Social Services office or call the Delaware Medicaid office.